GasDet-Bonn/tpx3_interpretation/README.md

-# Interpreation of tpx3-daq data
+# Interpretation of tpx3-daq data

 The purpose of this python script is to interpret raw Timepix3 data recorded with [tpx3-daq](https://github.com/GasDet-Bonn/tpx3-daq).
 The script expects